1) Ignazio ‘John’ Matacia

 7) Laurence Matacia

 LAURENCE AUGUST MATACIA was born November 14, 1912 in Charlottesville, VA.
-He married KATHRYN POLOGRUTO October 26, 1942 in Washington, DC, daughter of GIUSEPPE ‘JOSEPH’ POLOGRUTO and GILDA SANTOSTEFANO.
+He died at the age of 101 on October 27, 2014 just short of his 102nd birthday.
+Laurence married KATHRYN POLOGRUTO October 26, 1942 in Washington, DC, daughter of GIUSEPPE ‘JOSEPH’ POLOGRUTO and GILDA SANTOSTEFANO.
 Joseph Pologruto, was a tailor who worked in a local clothing store in Charlottesville together with his son, Dominic.

 GIUSEPPE ‘JOSEPH’ POLOGRUTO m.
 GILDA SANTOSTEFANO.
 Children: